 Is there a charge for ambulance service?

-Yes, Residents are charged $250 or $350 based on level of care provided.
+Patients who are transported are charged based on the level of care

-charge if you receive care on the scene but are not transported, there
+mile.
+If you receive care on the scene but are not transported, there is

 Where are the Fire stations?